Kinovea/kinovea-docs/source/measurement/distance.rst

 Introduction
 -----------------------
-To measure positions and distances on video images it is necessary to first perform :doc:`calibration </measurement/calibration>`.
+To measure positions and distances on video images, it is necessary to first perform :doc:`calibration </measurement/calibration>`.

 To display a measurement right click the object and choose an option under "Display measure".